-\item \textbf{Preventive intelligence.} As discussed above, the principal target of privacy intelligence in this stage is to automatically detect privacy-sensitive information to assist users' decisions on OSN image sharing.
-Meanwhile, since the image owner has complete control of the image, most solutions prefer to be implemented in a human-computer-interactive fashion instead of automatically processing images directly.
-The computer alerts the user of privacy risks and offers appropriate recommendations preceding their sharing images online, which can forestal images from undesirable information leakage.
-In this way, the privacy intelligence in this stage can be referred to as \emph{preventive intelligence}. \end{itemize}
+\item \textbf{Preventive intelligence.} As discussed above, the principal target of privacy intelligence in this stage is to automatically detect privacy-sensitive information to assist user decisions on OSN image sharing.
+Meanwhile, since the image owner has complete control of the image, it is preferable for most solutions to be performed in a human-computer-interactive fashion instead of automatically processing images directly.
+The computer alerts users of the privacy risks and offers appropriate recommendations before photo sharing online, forestalling photos from undesirable information leaks.
+In this way, privacy intelligence in this stage can be referred to as \emph{preventive intelligence}. \end{itemize}